charlienaud/do-serverless-php-issue/README.md

 You can also run `php --ini` in a terminal to see which files are used by PHP in CLI mode.
 Alternatively, you can run Composer with `--ignore-platform-req=ext-ftp` to temporarily ignore these required extensions.
 ```

+## Why?

+Related to [this change](https://github.com/docker-library/php/issues/1488) in the PHP image used by DO.

+`ext-ftp` is no longer installed by default.

+> As DO doesn't allow you to install any extensions other than those supplied by default, the only solution is to downgrade the runtime to `php:8.0`